CareyCilyok/NinetyNine/README.md

 When this requirement is met on a legal shot, any ball pocketed as a result is scored and allows the player to continue their inning.
-A player’s inning will end when they miss pocketing a legal ball, commit a foul, or complete the inning by legally scoring the nine ball, or pocketing all the balls on the table.
+A player’s inning will end when they miss pocketing a legal ball, commit a foul, or complete the inning by legally pocketing the last ball.
 The incoming player then begins their inning with a new Rack and play rotates after each inning ends.
 If the player is playing alone, they re-rack the balls and begin the next inning and continue in the same manner for each inning.